atfb10/Tensorflow-Certificate-Prep-Course/course/ExtraCurricular/mit_intro_deeplearning.md

 - The **loss** of our network measures the cost incurred from incorrect predictions
 - **empirical loss** measures the total loss over the entire dataset
 - **softmax cross entropy loss** can be used with models that output a probability between 0 and 1
-- **Mean Squared Error Loss** used w/ regression models taht output continuous real numbers
+- **Mean Squared Error Loss** used w/ regression models that output continuous real numbers

 ###### Training Neural Networks
-*Goal*: We wawnt to find the network weights that achieve the lowest loss <br>
+*Goal*: We want to find the network weights that achieve the lowest loss <br>
 *Remember*: Loss is a function of the network weights <br>
 **Gradient Desent Algorithm**
 1. Initialize weights randomly